chrisgaun/k8s-in-cloud-hands-on-training/docs/3-build-cluster.md

 Sign into your Google Cloud account (need Google SDK [here](https://cloud.google.com/sdk/))

-The following command will open up a browser window to authenticate using your email associated with the account.
+The following command will open up a browser window to authenticate using your Gsuite account associated with the Google Cloud.

 ```
 $ gcloud auth login